ezraermy/geotech-pms/README.md

 # 📖 geotech-pms <a name="about-project"></a>

-**geotech-pms** Implement a connection between a Ruby on Rails back-end and React front-end using webpack.
+**geotech-pms** A Project Management System built with Ruby on Rails, PostgreSQL, RESTful API and ReacJS.
+Streamline geotechnical projects with project tracking, collaboration, and data management.

 ## 🛠 Built With <a name="built-with"></a>